 Arbitration.
 This is a pre-dispute arbitration clause.
-Any dispute, controversy, or claim arising out of or relating to the Plan, the Plan Disclosure Booklet, or Enrollment Form, or the breach, termination, enforcement, interpretation, or validity thereof, including but not limited to any dispute over the scope or applicability of this arbitration clause, shall be submitted to arbitration administered by JAMS in accordance with its Comprehensive Arbitration Rules and Procedures and its Policy on Consumer Arbitrations, both of which are made part of this Plan Addendum, and judgment on the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.
+Any controversy or claim arising out of or relating to the Plan or the Plan Disclosure Booklet, or Enrollment Form, or the breach, termination, enforcement, interpretation, or validity thereof, including but not limited to any dispute over the scope of this arbitration clause, shall be submitted to arbitration administered by JAMS (a private alternative dispute resolution provider) in accordance with its Comprehensive Arbitration Rules and Procedures and its Policy on Consumer Arbitrations, both of which are made part of this Plan Addendum, and judgment on the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.
 In connection with any arbitration, an Account Owner understands that: